stevensie09/stevensie09/README.md

+## About Me

-## Hi there 👋, I am Steven Sie SANTOSA, I am currently a student at City University of Hong Kong majoring Data Science.
+Hi there 👋, I am Steven Sie SANTOSA, I am currently a student at City University of Hong Kong majoring Data Science.
 I am passionate about Data, and currently leveragin my skills on Data Analytics, Data Engineering, and Machine Learning for Large Languange Model.

 LinkedIn